top of page

 The Business of Achievement honor is given to a business whose practices and standards embody the YWCA Clinton mission to empower women in our community.
 Nomination must be for a business.
 If you would like to nominate the business owner, we recommend nominating them under the Professional category.

-Woman of Achievement Acrylic Award
+Woman of Achievement Glass Award

 WOA Acrylic Award